Incoming Mobility | Students Opportunities

 To obtain your Certificate of Stay, you must come in person to the International Office after completing all your scheduled exams.
 On that occasion, we will sign and stamp your certificate.
 Check UNISA International Office opening hours and useful contacts here.

 Please note: the mobility period must reflect the actual period of physical presence at our university for academic purposes.
-For this reason, the official end date of your mobility must correspond to the day after (or up to 5 days after) your last exam.
-In no cases the end date can be later than 31st July.
+For this reason, the official end date of your mobility can correspond to the same day or just a few days after (max. up to 5 days after) your last exam.

 To facilitate the process, bring the certificate provided to you upon your arrival or any other form required by your home University.